Water supply and sanitation in India: Urban areas

 Cost recovery.
 According to a 2007 study of 20 cities the average rate of cost recovery for operating and maintenance costs of utilities in these cities was 60%.
 Seven of the 20 utilities generated a cash surplus to partially finance investments.
 Chennai generated the highest relative surplus.
 The lowest cost recovery ratio was found in Indore in Madhya Pradesh, which recovered less than 20% of its operating and maintenance costs.
-According to the results of a Service Level Benchmarking (SLB) Program carried out by the Ministry of Urban Development in 2006 in 28 cities, cost recovery was 67% on average.
+According to the results of a service level benchmarking (SLB) programme carried out by the Ministry of Urban Development in 2006 in 28 cities, cost recovery was 67% on average.

 Delhi example.
-Between 2011 and 2013 Delhi Jal Board (DJB) has increased its revenues by 50 percent and reduced operating subsidies from the National Capital Territory of Delhi.
+Between 2011 and 2013 Delhi Jal Board (DJB) has increased its revenues by 50 per cent and reduced operating subsidies from the National Capital Territory of Delhi.
 It owes ₹350 billion in debt, but hopes that the debt will be converted into a grant.
 The utility focuses on improving its customer database, meter reading through hand-held devices, billing and bill collection under a new manager, Debashree Mukherjee, who took the helm of the utility in 2012.
 As of 2004, in Delhi revenues were just sufficient to cover about 60% of operating costs of DJB; maintenance was, as a result, minimal.
 In the past, the Delhi utility has relied heavily on government financial support for recurrent and capital expenditures in the magnitude of ₹3 billion per year and ₹7 billion respectively.
 Accounts receivable represent more than 12 months of billing, part of it being non-recoverable.
 The average tariff was estimated at US$0.074/m3 in 2001, compared to production costs of US$0.085/m3, the latter probably being a very conservative estimate that does not take into account capital costs.

 Challenges faced in attempting to increase tariffs.
 Even if users are willing to pay more for better services, political interests often prevent tariffs from being increased even to a small extent.
 An example is the city of Jabalpur where the central government and the state government financed a ₹130 million water supply project from 2000–2004 to be operated by the Jabalpur Municipal Corporation, an entity that collected only less than half of its operational costs in revenues even before this major investment.
 Even so, the municipal corporation initially refused to increase tariffs.
 Only following pressure from the state government it reluctantly agreed to increase commercial tariffs, but not residential tariffs.